Cognates in Measurement, Educational Statistics and Evaluation

 Thinking of doing a Cognate in Measurement, Educational Statistics, or Evaluation?

-The cognates offered in Measurement and Research can be tailored to meet the specific needs and interests of doctoral students within and outside the College of Education.
-Listed below are suggested courses for specific areas of emphases.
+Our cognates can be tailored to meet the specific needs and interests of doctoral students within and outside the College of Education.

 The cognate in Measurement provides a foundation in Classical Test Theory (CTT) and Item Response Theory (IRT).
 Coursework is designed to prepare students to: (a) develop their own instruments (paper-and-pencil and computer-based) and evaluate the psychometric properties of the scores derived from these instruments; (b) understand the design and implementation of local, state, national, and international large-scale tests; and (c) apply measurement theory to address measurement issues such as bias, test accommodations, cross-cultural adaptation of tests, equating, and standard setting.